liz-rondone/Portfolio/README.md

 # Portfolio
-Get to know Liz Rondone and learn about her capabilities by viewing her designs.
+Get to know Liz Rondone and discover her capabilities by viewing her designs.